stoyan/Sultans-of-Speed/sultans.md

 == Billy Hoffman
 http://zoompf.com/
 http://calendar.perfplanet.com/photos/billy2013.jpg
 <a href="http://zoompf.com">Billy Hoffman</a> (<a href="https://twitter.com/zoompf">@zoompf</a>) is the founder and CTO of Zoompf Inc, a provider of web performance products and services.
 Zoompf's scanning technology helps website owners find and fix performance issues which are slowing down their sites.
-Previously Billy was a web security researcher at SPI Dynamics and managed a research team at HP. <br><br>He can open a Coke can without using his hands
+Previously Billy was a web security researcher at SPI Dynamics and managed a research team at HP.
+He can open a Coke can without using his hands

 == Tobie Langel
 http://tobielangel.com/